 The most popular Medigap plans are Plans F, G, N, and High Deductible F (HDF).
 That list is in sequence by highest cost to lowest cost, and by lowest risk to highest risk.

 Which Prescription Drug Plan is best for me?

 The best plan for you can only be determined by analyzing the total cost of prescriptions for the calendar year.
 This total cost includes the monthly premiums for the coverage plus the cost of each prescription at the retail pharmacy or mail order supplier.
 You cannot pick the best plan by simply considering the monthly premium.
 For more discussion about Prescription Drug (Medicare Part D) plans, see the discussion under that tab.

 You could try to figure out the total cost for the various Prescription Drug plans in Illinois (there are about two dozen of them).
 But that work has been done for you!
 The Medicare.gov website is an excellent resource.
 By going through the analysis on that website you will see a list of all the available plans in Illinois, listed in sequence by their total cost.
 In general, whichever plan is presented at the top of the list is the "best" plan for you.

 We often assist our clients in this analysis.
 If the “best” plan is one that we represent, we will be happy to do the paperwork and enroll you in the plan.
 If the best plan for you is not one of our appointed plans, you can enroll on your own, using the information that is presented on the website.

 What is the "Open Enrollment" period?

-For Medicare Supplement (Medigap) Plans, the Open Enrollment Period (OEP) is defined as the six months prior to and the six months after the first day of the month that you turn 65 or start Medicare Part B. A little complicated, yes, but the important thing to remember is that you will typically only get one OEP in your life.
+For Medicare Supplement (Medigap) Plans, the Open Enrollment Period is defined as the six months prior to and the six months after the first day of the month that you turn 65 or start Medicare Part B. A little complicated, yes, but the important thing to remember is that you will typically only get one Open Enrollment Period in your lifetime.
 The enrollment periods that you see on TV between October 15 and December 7 do not apply to Medigap plans!